 Phase II Liver Detoxification

-The Phase II enzymes include UDP-glucuronosyl transferases, glutathione S-transferases, amino acid transferases, N-acetyl transferases, and methyltransferases.
-Whereas Phase I is highly inducible, Phase II is much slower and highly dependent on the patient’s nutrition status.
+The Phase II enzymes include UDP-glucuronosyl transferases, glutathione S-transferases, amino acid transferases, N-acetyl transferases and methyltransferases.
+Whereas Phase I is highly inducible, Phase II is much slower and highly dependent on a patient’s nutrition status.
 Therefore, overactivity of the CYP450 enzyme system without adequate Phase II support may enhance the destructive effects of environmental procarcinogens.

 Estrogen Dominance and Liver Detoxification

 We know that enzyme activity in this family of enzymes is widely controlled by genetic polymorphisms.
 One group, the CYP1 enzymes, is important in estrogen metabolism.
 CYP1A1/1A2 enzymes catalyze the 2-hydroxylation of estrogens, while the CYP1B1 catalyze the 4-hydroxylation of estrogens.1 Since 4-hydroxyestradiol may play a role in estrogen-related cancers, for example, via the production of free radicals, overactivation of this pathway may be involved in carcinogenesis.

 Causes of Estrogen Dominance

 Estrogen dominance is a condition where excess estrogen and estrogen-metabolites flood the body.
 It is related to liver detoxification and can also be caused by dysbiosis.
 An excess of bacteria in the gut expressing the beta-glucuronidase enzyme leads to cleavage of the water-soluble anchor on estrogen metabolites that allows them to be secreted through the bile into the digestive tract for elimination, thereby allowing estrogen to be released and get reabsorbed into the body.